raspberrypilearning/pi-tag/en/step_2.md

 ### Hardware

-You will need one set of hardware per player, for example, if you have two tag players, you will need to double the kit quantities on this list.
+You will need one set of hardware per player.
+For example, if you have two tag players, you will need to double the quantities on this list.

 + 1× Raspberry Pi Zero **or** Zero W **or** Zero WH
 + 1× male header **or** male [hammer header](https://shop.pimoroni.com/products/gpio-hammer-header){:target="_blank"} (if you're not using the Zero WH)